1. Read ASAP! · Book Review Actions · Book Reviews · History · Novel Concepts and Interesting Research · Technology

 Category: 1 – Read ASAP!
 (All Categories are 1 – Read ASAP!, 2 – BUY it!, 3 – SHELF it, 4 – SOMEDAY it)

 Comments: A game changing book.
 It is long, dense and takes a while to get through.
 But, my oh my, it is worth it.
 I love books that look at all of human history through various lenses.
-This one tells the story of Homo Sapiens and beautifully weaves in all that is ugly, beautiful and miraculous all at once.
-It is the best book on history that I’ve read.
-A perspective changer.
+This one tells the story of Homo Sapiens from Yuval Harari’s perspective and beautifully weaves in all that is ugly, beautiful and miraculous all at once.
+Fascinating.

 Top 3 Learnings: